CASE STUDY: Telling Stories Through Science

-After the architectural process was complete, Stanford desired an additional layer of design to crown the new building, especially given its high-profile location.
-Knot, a firm specializing in landscape architecture and experiential graphic design, was hired to concept this next phase of design.
+After the architectural process was complete, Stanford desired an additional layer of design to crown the building, especially given its high-profile location.
+Knot, a firm specializing in landscape architecture and experiential graphic design, was hired to concept this next phase.

 “Stanford’s approach was very thoughtful,” said Michael Yun, Knot Principal, Director of Anti-Disciplinary Design.
 “We were tasked with telling stories of science in a non-literal, abstract way and were given broad artistic license to explore multiple themes and variations.”Knot designers created a one-of-a-kind interactive public art piece called Morphogenesis.

 Morphogenesis is the first installation that connects user interaction with a large-scale media mesh platform.
 Based on Alan Turing’s theory of Morphogenesis, which describes how spots and stripes manifest in nature, users of Morphogenesis interact with a generative algorithm by manipulating parameters via a touchscreen at the building’s main entrance.